 As in the past, only small-scale ecological management measures will be carried out in Kokonharju in the future.
 You can familiarise yourself with the secrets of the natural forest on the nature trail going through the area.

 Landscape management preserves the area’s values

 The Punkaharju national landscape where lakes gleam between sturdy pines, requires constant management so that it can remain attractive to human eyes.

 Punkaharju is known for its pine-dominated esker forest and on the crest of the esker, you feel as if you are walking under an arch of old pines.
 The forests lining the esker road have been cautiously thinned during the 2010s.
 As the oldest trees are dying, younger trees get more space to grow and in fact, there are trees of different ages on the slopes of the esker, from small saplings to giants aged about 200 years.
 Dead trees are left in the nature reserve to provide habitat for species thriving on decaying wood in locations where they do not interfere with movements in the area.

 There is a long tradition of forest research in Punkaharju area.
-The arboretum in which visitors have the chance to see approximately one hundred tree species, brings its own spice to the area.
-The arboretum is located next to Punkaharju Esker Nature Reserve in Laukansaari area.
+The Punkaharju Research Park, located in Laukansaari near the Punkaharju Esker Nature Reserve, brings its own spice to the area.
+Within the Research Park there is also the seven-hectare Arboretum, in which visitors have the chance to see approximately one hundred tree species, brings its own spice to the area.
 Trees from corresponding climate zones have been relocated to Finland as a test to see how they will fare here in Finland.
 Amongst these there are exceptional species such as the Picea abies f. virgata.
 Studies and follow-up have helped gather new information on forest nature as well as helped in develop new forest cultivation methods.
 The Natural Resources Institute Finland (luke.fi is the party which answers for these studies.